opensearch-project/project-website/_posts/2024-04-02-Multilingual-Search.md

 ```

 ### Creating an index
-We now create a k-NN index with the pipeline created in the previous step.
-Note the `dimension` for `description_vector` must match the model dimension you use.
+You can now create a k-NN index with the pipeline created in the previous step.
+Note that the `dimension` for `description_vector` must match the model dimension:
 ```json
 PUT /cohere_multilingual_english_catalog
 {